March for Australia: Adelaide – Rundle Park

-South Australian Police estimate that 15,000 people were present for the anti-immigration rally in Adelaide, including both participants in the March and the counter-protesters.
+South Australian Police estimated that 15,000 people were present at the rally in Adelaide, including both protestors and counter-protesters.
 The march began from Rundle Park up North Terrace to Parliament House and then onto Peace Park via King William Road.
 It was ended by organiser Mark Aldridge after being "hijacked" by the National Socialist Network, resulting in an altercation between protesters.
 Three people were arrested and charged in the protests, two were charged with "wearing articles of disguise" and failing to state personal details and the other for assaulting police.

-A marcher at the Adelaide rally was seen holding a placard depicting Dezi Freeman, the alleged perpetrator of the Porepunkah police shootings that had occurred five days before the rally, where Freeman allegedly murdered two police officers and wounded another.
-At the time of the march, Freeman was on the run from police.
-The man presented to a police station a few days later where he was arrested and was initially charged with displaying offensive material in a public place according to a statement by South Australian Police.
-South Australian Police would later updated their statement to say that the man had instead been charged with offensive behaviour instead of displaying offensive material and would face the Adelaide Magistrates Court in October 2025.
+A marcher at the Adelaide rally was seen holding a placard depicting Dezi Freeman, the alleged perpetrator of the Porepunkah police shootings that had occurred five days before the rally, where Freeman allegedly murdered two police officers and wounded another; at the time of the march, Freeman was on the run from police.
+The marcher attended a police station a few days later where he was arrested and was initially charged with displaying offensive material in a public place according to a statement by South Australian Police.
+South Australian Police would later update their statement to say that the man had been charged with offensive behaviour rather than displaying offensive material and would appear before Adelaide Magistrates Court in October 2025.
 On 28 October 2025, South Australian Police decided that they would not be pursuing a prosecution and would instead issue a formal adult caution notice to the man.